ptomulik/testmd/rst/README.rst

 problems with strong interactions (e.g. FSI with incompressible fluid), **iterative coupling algorithms** (V-3.4.4) are proposed.
 Gauss-Jacobi and Gauss-Seidel schemas are presented.
 According to (V-3.4.4.4) the iterative coupling is not supported by ADAMS.
+According to (VI-14.1.1) ADAMS supports iterative coupling :).

 It seems, that waveform-relaxation algorithms could be constructed using iterative coupling schemes with non-matching time steps (V-3.4.7).
 It's not sure, however, if the two techniques can be mixed (three actually: we also need subcycling, V-3.4.6).